Meet the Team

-When Rick isn't in the clinic you will most likely find him on two wheels either mountain biking or road cycling; on the water either canoeing, kayaking or on his SUP; playing hockey or relaxing at home with his family most likely watching sports or listening to vinyl.
+When Rick isn't in the clinic you will most likely find him on two wheels either mountain biking or road cycling; on the water either canoeing, kayaking or on his SUP; playing hockey or relaxing at home with his family most likely watching sports or listening to music on vinyl.

 Jason graduated from Western University with a Master of Physical Therapy degree.
 Prior to this, he also received his Bachelor of Science degree in Kinesiology from the University of Waterloo.
 Jason is passionate about helping individuals achieve their personal goals and getting back to performing activities that they love.
 He utilizes a patient-centered approach that focuses on active listening, collaborating, and empowering the patients to be the driver in their care.
 Using an evidence-based approach, his treatment consists of patient education, manual therapy, and functional exercises that are tailored to the patient needs and goals.